dppdppd/Trunkfish/README.md

 ## How do I use Trunkfish?

+### How do I install Trunkfish?

   1. First, read this README.
   2. _git clone git://github.com/idomagal/Trunkfish.git_
   3. Edit trunkfish.cfg to suit your backup.
   4. _sudo ./trunkfi.sh --first-time_

+### How can I watch Trunkfish progress?

+_tail -f ~trunkfish.log_

+### How do I know if the backup succeeded?

+  1. If the backup failed, there will be a directory with a .incomplete or .aborted extension in your backup dir.
+  You can safely delete those.

 ## What does Trunkfish consist of?